GATB/MindTheGap/doc/MindTheGap_insertion_caller.md

 	* `-max-nodes`: maximum number of nodes in contig graph for each insertion assembly [default '100'].
 This arguments limits the computational time, this is especially useful for complex genomes.
     * `-max-length`: maximum number of assembled nucleotides in the contig graph (nt)  [default '10000'].
 This arguments limits the computational time, this is especially useful for complex genomes.
     * `-filter`: if set, insertions with multiple solutions are not output in the final vcf file (default : not activated).
+	* `-fwd-only`: if set, inserted sequences are searched in only one direction : from the left kmer to the right kmer.
+Default behavior : not set, ie. when no solution is found in the forward direction, a solution is searched in the opposite direction (revcomp(right) --> revcomp(left)).

 6. **MindTheGap Output**